MarcisGailitis/GCP---Associate-Cloud-Engineer/1 GCP Fundamentals - Core Infrastructure.md

 kubectl get services
 ```

 One attribute of deployment is its update strategy.
 A rolling update will create pods of the new version, one by one, waiting for each new version pod to become available, before destroying one of the old version pods.
-Rolling updates are a quick way to push out your application while spearing users of experiencing downtime.
+Rolling updates are a quick way to push out your application while spearing users from experiencing downtime.

 ```yaml
 # How to update the version of your application?